jambelnet/GroqSharp/README.md

 # GroqSharp

-GroqSharp is a modern, extensible .NET console application and SDK for interacting with Groq's LLMs.
-It supports structured prompts, command-based interaction, and file-based text extraction, all wrapped in a configurable and pluggable architecture.
+GroqSharp is a modern, extensible .NET console and Web API application for interacting with Groq's LLMs.
+It supports structured prompts, command-based interaction, file-based text extraction, and HTTP-based chat, all wrapped in a pluggable architecture.

 ![GroqSharp](https://github.com/user-attachments/assets/9d8caca6-d8ac-423e-aaea-fc942a811fed)

 ## Features

-- Interactive console with natural and command-based input
+- Interactive console with natural and command-based input (CLI)
+- HTTP-based Web API for headless or frontend integration (Web API)
 - API key and model configuration via `appsettings.json`
-- File import support (`.pdf`, `.docx`, `.html`)
+- File import support (`.pdf`, `.docx`, `.html`) (CLI)
-- Dependency Injection ready
-- Chat history persistence
+- Conversation history autosave and archive (CLI & Web API)
-- Export conversations to `.txt`
+- Export conversations (CLI)
 - Switch models dynamically
-- Streaming and non-streaming chat modes
-- Slash commands for model management, help, and more
+- Slash commands (CLI) and REST endpoints (Web API)
+- Dependency Injection and modular architecture

 ## Getting Started

+### CLI Setup

-1. Clone or download the GroqSharp repository
+1. Clone the repository
-2. Add the source files to your .NET project
+2. Run the console project (`GroqSharp.CLI`)
-3. Run the application - it will guide you through initial setup
+3. Follow the guided setup to configure your Groq API key and model

+### Web API Setup

+1. Start `GroqSharp.WebAPI` project
+2. Use tools like [Postman](https://www.postman.com/) or [curl](https://curl.se/) to send HTTP requests
+3. No extra configuration is needed if `appsettings.json` is pre-generated from CLI or manually created

-## Initial Setup
+## Initial Setup (CLI)

-When you first run the application:
+When you first run the CLI:

 1. You'll be prompted to enter your Groq API key (get it from [Groq Console](https://console.groq.com/keys))
-2. Set the base URL (defaults to `https://api.groq.com/openai/v1/`)
+2. Optionally set base URL (defaults to `https://api.groq.com/openai/v1/`)
 3. Select a default model from the available options
 4. Configure advanced parameters (temperature, max tokens)

-This creates an `appsettings.json` file with your configuration for future runs.
+This creates an `appsettings.json` file for future runs.

 ## Configuration